-- 88 In my opinion, the Order engages this right because: - 88.1 The Order creates an impost on business owners seeking to enjoy their property rights so they can operate their businesses without interference.
-Sending a worker home to self-quarantine is likely to cause meaningful detriment to a business. - 88.2 This Order may have the effect of interfering with the rights of property owners and other persons with property rights, whose use or enjoyment of the property (real or personal) will be affected by the operation of the Order.
+- 87 In my opinion, the Order engages this right because: - 87.1 The Order creates an impost on business owners seeking to enjoy their property rights so they can operate their businesses without interference.
+Sending a worker home to self-quarantine is likely to cause meaningful detriment to a business. - 87.2 This Order may have the effect of interfering with the rights of property owners and other persons with property rights, whose use or enjoyment of the property (real or personal) will be affected by the operation of the Order.
 The Order might in the short term reduce or affect the capacity of certain businesses to generate income from their real and personal property.
-If the business and its assets are owned by an individual, and that reduction in capacity continues for a lengthy period of time, it may over time become a substantial restriction on the use of a person's property. - 88.3 The Order does not currently create a deprivation of property merely by impacting some workforce capacity and limiting some elective surgery through the private system, although it is an impediment to business.
+If the business and its assets are owned by an individual, and that reduction in capacity continues for a lengthy period of time, it may over time become a substantial restriction on the use of a person's property. - 87.3 The Order does not currently create a deprivation of property merely by impacting some workforce capacity, although it is an impediment to business.
 Nonetheless, even if the Orders impose measures that constitute a deprivation of property, it will occur in accordance with law.
-Lawful and non-arbitrary interference with property will engage, but not limit, property rights. - 88.4 Here, the restriction is authorised by the PHW Act and is therefore lawful.
+Lawful and non-arbitrary interference with property will engage, but not limit, property rights. - 87.4 Here, the restriction is authorised by the PHW Act and is therefore lawful.
 Further, having regard to the public health advice given by the CHO and the matters discussed in my Statement of Reasons, the restrictions imposed by the Order are not arbitrary.